Why Is the Passive Voice Bad?

 An Example of Passive Voice

-First, let’s construct an example of passive voice to work with to explain further how it’s.
+First, let’s construct an example of it to work with to explain further how it’s.

 Active Sentence: Kids love candy.